STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

     [PACKAGE_DIR packageDirName]    # Name of the directory where the cmake config file will be installed (default <prefix>/lib/cmake/Radium)
 )
 ~~~
-This cmake function configure the `<TARGET>` for installation and for further import in client project using `find_package(<TARGET>)`.
+This cmake function configures the `<TARGET>` for installation and for further import in client project using `find_package(<TARGET>)`.
 In order to use the library either through an imported target from an installed binary or as a project target in another component on the same build tree, this function defines an alias target with the same name than the imported one.
-This function also define the symbol <TARGET>_EXPORTS so that, it could be used to allow symbol import/export from dynamic library.
+This function also defines the symbol <TARGET>_EXPORTS so that, it could be used to allow symbol import/export from dynamic library.

 This function takes the following parameters :